ShawnWang86b/CareConnect/README.md

 (1)
-Extract the Zip file, and open it by using IDE(e.g.VSCode) (Recommended) Or
+Extract the Zip file, and open it by using IDE(e.g.VSCode) (Recommended)

+Or

-Clone the Code from the CareConnect Repository
+Clone the Code from the CareConnect Repository.
 Open your terminal and run the following command:

 git clone https://github.com/ShawnWang86b/CareConnect.git